crguezl/vuejs-fundamentals/README.md

 - [ ] Shorthands for v-on
 - [ ] Use a method `saveItem` to factorice
 - [ ] Reset the input when finished the insertion
+- [ ] Check the method using the debugger

 This repository contains the example code for the [Vue.js Fundamentals](https://vueschool.io/courses/vuejs-fundamentals) course.